-All students determined to have an active case of lice will be excluded from school until they receive treatment.
+All students identified as having an active case of lice will be excluded from school until they receive treatment.
 It is the responsibility of the parent/guardian to provide appropriate and adequate treatment for the student and home environment as recommended by their health care professional.
-Readmission to school is determined by the school nurse/Administration based upon re-inspection and the effectiveness of treatment.
-Follow up treatment is expected and verified by the school nurse/Administration.
+Readmission to school is determined by the school nurse/administration based upon re-inspection and the effectiveness of treatment.
+Follow up treatment is expected and verified by the school nurse/administration.
 Classroom contacts may be inspected.